 There’s definitely been an evolution in employee practices and how people are being recruited to enable this choice.
 Increasingly flexible working, part-time working, and more permanent working-from-home contracts have become more accepted.
 Autonomy in the office has also been encouraged through hot-desking, collaboration areas, and meeting spaces, as opposed to management offices and cubicles.

 Again, workplace technology is an important part of this, as has been proven by the increased uptake in tech while colleagues work remotely during the pandemic.
 When considering colleague experience, you should be asking: what technologies will allow colleagues to work and be a part of the team regardless of their working hours or location?

 Streamlining processes and measuring productivity

-Despite my emphasis on the importance of tech in colleague experience, it’s also necessary to say tech shouldn’t be implemented for the sake of it.
+Despite my emphasis on the importance of workforce technology in the colleague experience, it’s also necessary to say technology shouldn’t be implemented just for the sake of it.
 Instead, it should streamline processes for efficiency and ease of use.

 For example, how can you streamline the onboarding process to ensure employees can work from day one?
 I’ve seen companies take four to six weeks to onboard employees with the tech they need.
 And each day an employee has to spend fiddling around with device set-up increases costs, lowers productivity and fosters bad sentiment that can lead to these new recruits leaving the business.